 What Exactly Is Almond Milk?

 The process typically starts by washing and then soaking the almonds for around 12 hours.
-They are then ground up, usually in a colloid mill, with a large amount of water (usually a ratio of 10 parts of water to every 1 part of almonds).
+They are then peeled and ground up, usually in a colloid mill, with a large amount of water (usually a ratio of 10 parts of water to every one part of almonds).

 Cats and Milk

-Cats do love drinking milk, but they just shouldn’t do it.
+Many cats love drinking milk but can’t digest one of its sugars, so they shouldn’t do it.

 Benefits of Almond Milk for Cats

 So, since cats can’t drink cow’s milk, what is the difference with almond milk?
 Almond milk does not contain lactose and is much safer than cow’s milk for cats.
-The advantages of almond milk include that it’s low in calories and fat, and if sugar hasn’t been added to it, it’s quite low in sugar by itself.
+The advantages of almond milk include that it’s low in calories and fat, and if sugar hasn’t been added, it’s quite low in sugar by itself.

-It’s also low in potassium and phosphorus, which makes it a good choice for any person or cat with kidney disease.
-Almond milk is high in vitamin E, which is an important antioxidant that protects against stress, inflammation, and heart disease and can benefit bones and eye health.
+Almond milk is also high in vitamin E, an important antioxidant that protects against cellular damage from free radicals and inflammation.
+It prevents heart disease and can benefit bones and eye health.
 Many almond milk companies also add extra calcium and vitamin D.

 The Drawbacks of Almond Milk for Cats

-While almond milk is lower in calories than cow’s milk, it’s still additional calories that your cat doesn’t need.
-In fact, technically, almond milk doesn’t provide your cat with any extra health benefits that they don’t already get from their regular food.
+While almond milk is lower in calories than cow’s milk, it’s still additional calories your cat doesn’t need.
+Technically, almond milk doesn’t provide your cat with any extra health benefits that they don’t already get from their regular food.

-In addition, many almond milk manufacturers add extra sugar, preservatives, and flavors, which are additional disadvantages of almond milk for cats.
-Some cats are also allergic to almonds and can experience gastrointestinal upset after consuming the milk.
-So, like with cow’s milk, these cats might also experience painful cramps and diarrhea.
+Many almond milk manufacturers add extra sugar, preservatives, and flavors, which are disadvantages of almond milk for cats.
+Rarely cats are also allergic to almonds and can experience gastrointestinal upset and itchy skin after consuming the milk.

 Sustainability of Almond Milk